xraypy/pds/tests/README.md

 - `test_file_locker.py` - Tests for the cross-platform file locking module
 - `test_filtertools.py` - Tests for the HDF5 filtering and date/list operations module
 - `test_gonio_psic.py` - Tests for the PSIC 6-circle diffractometer geometry calculations
+- `test_hdf_data.py` - Tests for the HDF5 data file container and Python 2/3 compatibility
 - `test_image_data.py` - Tests for the image data handling module
 - `test_lattice.py` - Tests for the crystallographic lattice calculations module
 - `test_master_to_project.py` - Tests for the master-to-project HDF5 file conversion module